retainful/site/content/blog/how-to-reduce-checkout-time-in-a-shopping-cart.md

 ---
 title: "How to Reduce Checkout Time in a Shopping Cart?"
-path: "how-to-reduce-checkout-time-in-a-shopping-cart"
+path: "/blog/how-to-reduce-checkout-time-in-a-shopping-cart"
 date: "2019-10-10"
-Keywords: "abandoned cart, shopify abandoned cart, cart abandonment rate, average cart abandonment rate,shopify checkout page design, abandonment cart recovery"
+description: "Looking for ways to reduce shopping cart abandonment on your store?
+Reducing your eCommerce cart checkout time can help decrease your shopping cart abandonment rate.
+Learn how to reduce eCommerce cart checkout time in this blog."
-description: "Your faulty eCommerce checkout page design leads to cart abandonment.
-Surprised?
-Get an insight into how to reduce checkout time by optimizing the design."
+keywords: "how to reduce checkout abandonment, checkout abandonment rate, abandoned checkout, decrease shopping cart abandonment"
 author: "Sharon Thomas"
 image: "../images/how-to-reduce-checkout-time-in-a-shopping-cart/how-to-reduce-checkout-time-in-a-shopping-cart.png"
 thumbnail: "../images/how-to-reduce-checkout-time-in-a-shopping-cart/how-to-reduce-checkout-time-in-a-shopping-cart.png"